|

 Sauvignon is an "other variety") in wines of DOCG-status.
 Some viewed this

 vote as an "anti-Gaja" referendum.
-So, Angelo will not be labeling the
+So, Angelo stopped labeling the

-vaunted, much sought-after single-vineyard wines as Barbaresco.
-They will be
+vaunted, much sought-after single-vineyard wines as "Barbaresco."
+They

 "merely" Gaja!
-So you now have simple, declassified wines sold as
+So you had simple, declassified wines sold as

-"Langhe Rosso" as well as the top wine of the region being sold under this
+"Langhe Rosso" as well as the top quality wines of the region being sold under this

 "small" denominazione.